 - And last but not least, several healing modalities, such as Reiki, and Shiatsu.

 To sum up, we hope this article provides motivation for you to learn this type of meditation.
-You deserve the benefits of mediation in your life.
+You deserve the benefits of meditation in your life.
 And, moreover, we hope this article provides the spark which will ignite your own journey of spiritual exploration.
+What’s more, you don’t have to believe in any religion to enjoy the benefits.
+This goes for all of the elements of spiritual exploration.
+It’s very different from religion.

 So, If this article resonates, there are more on our blog.
 Also, you may be interested in learning about our blended learning process.
 This is our curriculum which we use to teach several mind-expanding tools.
 It also aligns the Hero’s Journey.
 This is the term Joseph Campbell gave the pattern of consciousness development.
 Our learning process is available in two forms.
 You can take part in the virtual learning module or in our workshops.